notAperson535/OneClick-macOS-Simple-KVM/windows-install.md

 ```
 And run `./setup.sh` to finish the setup and run the macOS VM!

-If you are using Windows 10, once setup.sh finsishes and you see lots of text related to QEMU, press ctrl+c and run `sudo ./headless.sh` instead of `sudo ./basic.sh`.
+If you are using Windows 10, once setup.sh finsishes , press ctrl+c and run `sudo ./headless.sh` instead of `sudo ./basic.sh`.
 Once this is done, download VNC Viewer, [here](https://www.realvnc.com/en/connect/download/viewer/), then type `localhost:5900` into the top to connect to the vm using vnc.

-Whenever you want to load up the machine again, run `sudo ./basic.sh` or `./headless.sh` NOT `./setup.sh`.
+Whenever you want to load up the machine again, run `sudo ./basic.sh` or `./headless.sh`, depending on your usage, NOT `./setup.sh`.

 ## You're done!